NeuralEnsemble/python-neo/doc/source/rawio.rst

 Possible uses of the :mod:`neo.rawio` API are:
     * fast reading chunks of signals in int16 and do the scaling of units (uV) on a GPU while scaling the zoom.
-This should improve bandwidth HD to RAM and RAM to GPU memory.
+This should improve bandwidth from HD/SSD to RAM and from RAM to GPU memory.
-    * load only some small chunk of data for heavy computations.
+    * load only a small chunk of data for heavy computations.
 For instance the spike sorting module tridesclous_ does this.